 Inspect the tire sidewalls, road contact surface and tread base.
 If inspection reveals cuts, punctures, cracks or other wear or damage, replace the tire before riding.
-Always use the correct size and type of tires specified by INDIAN MOTORCYCLE for your vehicle.
+Only use tires approved by INDIAN MOTORCYCLE for the model of the motorcycle.
+See your dealer.
+Use of unapproved or an improperly mixed front and rear tire can result in decreased handling performance and stability, potentially leading to reduced control of the motorcycle.